noi-techpark/opendatahub-docs/source/includes/json-license.rst

 License of the JSON Responses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Whenever you query the data in the |odh|\, the snippet that you
+Whenever you query the data in the tourism domain of the |odh|\, the snippet that you
 retrieve always includes a block of information called
 :literal:`LicenseInfo`, similar to the following one: